MichaelBykov/Expect/Documentation/Reference/General/SUITE.md

 ## Usage

+Creates and registers a test suite to run test cases.

 Test suites can include any of the following in their `[contents]` area:
 - Unit test cases in the form:
   ``` C++